dwp/accessibility-manual/app/views/guidance-for-your-job-role/software-engineer-or-frontend-developer/README.md

   From the [GOV.UK Accessibility statement information](https://design-system.service.gov.uk/accessibility/#using-the-design-system-and-frontend-in-your-service)
 </blockquote>

+If you want to see how your code test with assistive technology, you can use our [assistive technology testing templates](/tools-and-resources/assistive-technology-testing)

 ## Working with others

 You will need to work closely with [interaction designers](/guidance-for-your-job-role/interaction-designer) and [content designers](/guidance-for-your-job-role/content-designer) to make sure things like hover states, error messages and hidden text are considered.